digital-preservation/pronom-research-week/README.md

 # PRONOM Research Week

-After iPRES 2019 and with an eye on World Digital Preservation Day, we looked at ways we as a community to contribute to digital preservation efforts.
-We decided to focus on addressing gaps in PRONOM by organizing a PRONOM Research Week.
-During the week of 18-24 November, volunteers are encouraged to help with PRONOM’s research backlog.
+After iPRES 2019, we looked at ways we as a community to contribute to digital preservation efforts.
+We decided to focus on addressing gaps in PRONOM by organising regular PRONOM Research Weeks.
+During the fortnight of 5-19 October, volunteers are encouraged to help with PRONOM’s research backlog.
 You can enhance documentation, supply sample files, or create a signature, among other things.

-We’re posting the PRONOM research backlog in a GitHub repository, which will also be the central location to share sample files and submissions.
-We also kindly ask for people to sign up via this [Google spreadsheet](https://docs.google.com/spreadsheets/d/1KIbSJXSRZzDynoamzSbs_y592fmRFGLm0t2U5UHhdfA/edit#gid=0), so that people can coordinate.
-We’ve also posted some resources here, which include blog entries and webinars to help people learn more and get started.
+Additional resources to support research activities will follow.

 # Resources